Kristopher leads the migration practice at Hall & Wilcox.

 - Advising businesses on strategies to manage their relocation program.

-- Advising business owners and investors on regulatory requirements for the Business Innovation and Investment visa, including the Significant Investor stream (Subclass 188).
+- Advising business owners, high net worth individuals and investors on regulatory requirements for the Business Innovation and Investment visa, including the Significant Investor stream (Subclass 188).

 - Advising and assisting individuals in relation to their eligibility for Australian temporary or permanent residence through the employer sponsored migration program.